 Like the Capital One Quicksilver cash rewards card, Chase Freedom Unlimited is a great choice for a balance transfer or a home improvement project.

-Chase Freedom Unlimited offers an introductory APR of 0% on purchases or balance transfers for 15 months, and a 17.24% to 25.99% variable APR after that.
-Keep in mind, balance transfers carry a fee of 3% or $5, whichever is greater.
+Chase Freedom Unlimited offers an introductory APR of 0% on purchases or balance transfers for 15 months, and a 16.74% to 25.49% variable APR after that (keep in mind, a fee for balance transfers applies).

-Chase gives new Freedom Unlimited cardholders 3% cash back on all purchases in your first year up to $20,000 spent.
-You then earn 1.5% cash back on every purchase, every day.
+Chase gives new Freedom Unlimited cardholders $150 cash back after spending $500 in your first 3 months.
+You’ll earn 1.5% cash back on every purchase, every day.
 There’s never an annual fee.

 If you really want to save on your next home improvement project, you can shop through the Chase Ultimate Rewards® portal to earn bonus points on purchases from major retailers.